Nevada Eviction Notice Templates (8)

 Download: PDF

-5-Day Notice to Terminate Tenancy at Will – If the landlord has an at-will rental agreement with their tenant, they only need to give five (5) days’ notice to terminate the lease.
+5-Day Notice to Terminate Tenancy-at-Will – Terminates an at-will rental agreement with five days’ notice.

 Download: PDF

-7-Day Notice to Terminate Weekly Lease – This form is used by the landlord to terminate a weekly lease agreement.
+7-Day Notice to Terminate Week-to-Week Lease – Used by the landlord to terminate a week-to-week lease agreement.

 Download: PDF

-30-Day Notice to Terminate Month-to-Month Lease – This form is used to terminate a monthly or periodic (other than weekly) lease and gives the tenant thirty (30) days to move out.
+30-Day Notice to Terminate Month-to-Month Lease – Terminates a monthly or periodic (other than weekly) lease and gives the tenant 30 days to move out.

 Download: PDF

-Notice to Terminate – This document can be used to terminate any weekly, monthly, periodic, or at-will tenancy with the appropriate notice period.
+Notice to Terminate – This document can be used to terminate a weekly, monthly, periodic, or at-will tenancy with the appropriate notice period.

 Download: PDF